May Oo

-May Oo (မေဦး; born Hein Min Oo (ဟိန်းမင်းဦး); on 29 July 1988) is a Burmese make-up artist and LGBTQ+ rights activist.
+May Oo (မေဦး; born Hein Min Oo (ဟိန်းမင်းဦး); on 29 July 1988) is a Burmese make-up artist.
 He was named in The Myanmar Times "Top 10 Make-up artists" list in 2018.

-Following the 2021 Myanmar coup d'état, May Oo became one of the most prominent revolutionaries of Myanmar's ruling military junta.
+Following the 2021 Myanmar coup d'état, May Oo became one of the most prominent vocal critics of Myanmar's ruling military junta.
 Because of his involvement in anti-coup protests, an arrest warrant was issued for him.

 Early life and education

 May Oo was born on July 29, 1988, in Yangon, Myanmar.
 He favoured a female identity and was constantly misunderstood, discriminated against, and abused, even within his family.
 He attended high school at Basic Education High School No. 1 Dawbon and studied at East Yangon University.

 Career

 Around 2007, May Oo learned make-up artistry from make-up artist December Hnin.
 At the age of 26, May Oo opened his own beauty salon in Yangon.

 He offered to work for popular movie stars and made a name for himself in the make-up industry.
 He rose to prominence while working with actress Wutt Hmone Shwe Yi.

 In 2016, he studied make-up at the Make Up Forever Academy and Chic Studio in New York.
 In 2018, he partnered with Maybelline Myanmar and joined as a make-up artist at New York Fashion Week.
 He was chosen as make-up artist for the popular film Mi.

 May Oo opened the beauty school CMM Luxury Beauty Academy & Studio in 2018 and May & Co Wedding Planner in 2019.
 In April 2019, he won the Costume and Makeup Award for his work with the film Mi at the 2018 Star Awards Ceremony.